 The film’s signature song, “Hellfire”, explores Frollo’s inner conflict when he himself falls from his own percieved grace, and it’s truly a unique villain song.
 Before now, we’ve seen Disney villains manipulate others (“Poor Unfortunate Souls”), boast about their abilities (“Gaston”) and lay down their life goals (“Be Prepared”), but “Hellfire” is the first song to really give us a glimpse at how a Disney villain thinks; and as you would expect from someone who’s already been characterized as a tyrannical, child-abusing mass-murderer, Frollo’s mind-space is nine different flavors of crazy.
 He knows by his own twisted standards he himself is now a lowly sinner, but instead of taking responsibility for that he doubles down; he lashes out at Esmeralda, at the devil, at God himself – he twists things in his favor as he always does.
 What makes it even more fascinating to watch is that Frollo is not entirely delusional.
-He knows, somewhere, that he’s lying to himself, that this path he’s on probably won’t end well, but he’s simply lost the will to care.
+He knows on some level that he’s lying to himself, that this path he’s on probably won’t end well, but he’s simply lost the will to care.
 Up until now, Frollo’s been written as a monster who’s just barely been kept in check by his ‘principles’ and his fear of God, but now not even that is enough anymore.
 Frollo is going to get what he wants out of this situation, whatever the consequences may be.
 By the end of the film, Frollo has grown so self-centered that he starts to think of himself as being above God himself.